 Application

-The Contractor shall not proceed with surface preparation and coating application until replacement of existing handrail on the tank roof as described in Section 11700 Elevated Water Storage Tank has been completed.
+The Contractor shall not proceed with surface preparation and coating application until the installation of all interior tank fixtures and accessories, exterior antenna mast, permanent installation of communication equipment, handrailing and communication supports on the tank roof.

-Depending on the condition of the existing coating and degree of surface preparation, commence the painting schedule at the appropriate stage to maintain the specified total dry film thickness.
+Depending on the condition of degree of surface preparation, commence the painting schedule at the appropriate stage to maintain the specified total dry film thickness.
 As a minimum requirement apply one full finish coat of the specified thickness over the entire surface area to be coated as indicated in the Contract Documents.

 Apply coating materials in successive coats as specified in the Coating Systems Application Table, Exterior at the end of this Section, and in accordance with the directions of the manufacturer to attain the required film thickness for each system.

-Prior to any field painting grind all welds and sharp edges, including those revealed by blast cleaning, prime, and stripe with a topcoat material of a colour contrasting with both the primer and second coat colours.
+Prior to any field painting, grind all welds and sharp edges, including those revealed by blast cleaning, prime, and stripe with a topcoat material of a colour contrasting with both the primer and second coat colours.
 Apply by brush and work in well on all rough areas that cannot be successfully ground smooth.

 If the allowable recoating period, as specified by the coating manufacturer, has elapsed since the application of the prior coat, the entire surface shall be lightly abraded in accordance with the manufacturer's recommendations (brush-off abrasive blast, power sanding, hand sanding, etc.).
 After light abrasion, the entire surface shall be cleaned in accordance with SSPC SP 1.
 The entire surface shall be cleaned to remove any surface contaminants prior to the commencement of the light abrasion in accordance with SSPC SP 1, if required.